All Episodes

 They're not marching in the streets wanting my head yet.

-Plus I do get to go tee it up.
+Plus, I do get to go tee it up.

-Well, I don't do it, it's served that way.
+Well, I don't do it.

 I guess it's the same thing with these guys.

-This this to me is just fun.
+This to me is just fun.

 I can't describe it any other way.

-I appreciate the uh the call very much.
+I appreciate the call very much.

-Okay, a short segment here because I had diarrhea of the mouth, but I want to report you that uh uh Anderson Cooper has reported that Suleiman, the VP, is nothing more than a consigliary to Hasni Mubarik.
+Okay, a short segment here because I had diarrhea of the mouth, but I want to report you that Anderson Cooper has reported that Suleiman, the VP, is nothing more than a consigliary to Hosni Mubarak, that he's just a rubber stamp.

 Will they believe that Suleiman is the man to shepherd Egypt toward a real democracy?